“Unity is strength” is the concept behind the success of Marketplaces.

 - The user acquires seller access.

-Now need to disable the Enable Guest Checkout option in WooCommerce > Settings > Checkout.
+Now need to deactivate the Enable Guest Checkout option in WooCommerce > Settings > Accounts & Privacy > Guest checkout.

 Now we can configure the Multi Vendor plugin.

 Once the plugin is installed, the “Become a Vendor” page becomes available, its access is reserved to registered users only, to change their user status from Customer to Vendor.